cerfort2/1140/README.md

 ## Installing the Hardware Train Controller

 ## Installing the Hardware Track Controller
+- #### Obtain a Arduino Mega Board, A Serial Communication Cord, DFRobot LCD2004 Screen, A breadboard with a red and light lcd, 2 150+ ohm resistors, and wire connectors
+- #### Connect 4 wires to the Arduino one in 29, one in 39, and other 2 for GND and 5V
+- #### Connect the GND and 5V accordingly to the breadboard.
+Then connect wire in 29 to the positive end of the terminal of the RED Light and 39 to postive end of GREEN Light
+- #### On the back of DFRobot LCD conect wires to the connections accordingly into Arduino Board for 5V, GND, SCL, SDA
+- #### Plug Arduino into PC/Laptop and open Trains.ino and Update Board and COM port being used
+- #### Click "Upload Code" button and installation is complete

 ## Using the CTC module
 - #### To dispatch a train, enter an arrival time into the corresponding line edit in (HH:MM:SS) format.
 Select the destination station, and add as many stops as you would like.
 Once you are done, click the "Dispatch Train" button, and a train will be dispatched onto the selected line.
 - #### To import a schedule file, enter automatic mode by selecting the labeled radio button.
 Select the Import Schedule Flie button.
 A file explorer window will open, allowing you to select a .xlsx or .csv file to import a schedule for the trains.
 This file must have four headers in this order: departure time, arrival time, arrival station, and a list of stops, separated by commas.
 The stations should be in the following format block_#: station_name (e.g. C9: EDGEBROOK).
 - #### To schedule a train, enter an arrival time, departure time, destination station, and input as many stops as you like.
 Click the "Schedule Train" button, and a train will be added to the schedule for the selected line.

+###Using HW Track Controller
+- #### Select "Track Controller" tab in the God Module to access the Track Controller UI
+- #### In Manual mode PLC Logic will still be executed, but selection of Lights, Switches, and Crossroads can be manually changed.
+Select a certain line you would like to control and select A wayside you would like to select.
+On wayside selection the current blocks and failures that are occupied are displayed on the right hand side.
+Selection of each in that certain wayside will be populated where you can select the signal you would like to change and change statuses
+- #### In Automatic mode PLC logic will be executed, changing statuses are not allowed.
+Selection of Light, Wayside, and other statuses are allowed to be viewed by selection on hardware, but not edited